mmadanguit/art-attack/hugo/content/system/mechanical.md

 ---
 title: 'Mechanical Subsystem'
 description: Learn more about our scotch yoke system and crochet textile.
+image: './images/wall2.png'
 ---
 ## Scotch yokes